rheia-framework/RHEIA/docs/sphinx/optimization.rst

 For each :file:`design_space` file, the PCE is constructed through the characterization of the uncertainty quantification dictionary.
 For more information on the characterization of this dictionary, we refer to :ref:`lab:uncertaintyquantification`.
 The uncertainty quantification dictionary and the specific :file:`design_space` file is then provided to the :py:func:`run_uq` function.
-This results in a PCE for each design sample, with a corresponding LOO error.
+This results in a PCE for each design sample, with a corresponding Leave-One-Out (LOO) error.
 That LOO error is stored in the :file:`RESULTS` folder.
 Considering the specific dictionary determined above, the results for the different design samples are stored in :file:`\\RESULTS\\case_name\\UQ`::

     RESULTS